PTsolvers/gpu-workshop-JuliaCon23/README.md

 In this case, `r̄` is an input vector, `x̄` is a storage for the partial derivative (JVP).
 We use the convention, according to which the bar above the variable denotes the "adjoint" of that variable.

-Now we are familiar with Enzyme.jl.
+Now we are familiar with Enzyme.jl and how to use it with ParallelStencil.jl.
 Let's begin the hands-on activity! :rocket:

 ## Hands-on II
 In this section, we will implement the gradient-based inversion algorithm for the permeability of the subsurface.
 In the first session we used the model setup involving a permeability barrier in the center of the computational domain.
 Now, we will try reconstruct this permeability barrier knowing only the "observed" values of the pressure.